 A blessed New Year to all of you and welcome back to a new academic year!
-I trust that most of our pupils would have had a restful and meaningful break during the holidays and are looking forward to the new academic term.
-A warm and special welcome too, to the parents of our Primary 1 pupils who have just joined the NTPS family.
+A warm and special welcome too, to the parents of our Primary 1 students who have just joined the NTPS family.

 1. School Vision